 Mindfulness and yoga are like two peas in a pod.
-Although they come from separate teachings with different origins, both of these practices can be combined for maximum effectiveness.
+Although they come from separate teachings with different origins (though both originally from India ), both of these practices can be combined for maximum effectiveness.

 Yoga is much more than just a fitness regiment or a series of postures for flexibility, strength and balance of the physical body alone.
-It is a system of health and wellbeing from ancient India, a vast field of study covering nutrition, meditation, breath control, concentration, sense withdrawal and ultimately samadhi, merging with the divine One Love that connects all beings and much more.
+It is a system of health and wellbeing from ancient India, a vast field of study covering nutrition, meditation, breath control, concentration, sense withdrawal and ultimately samadhi, merging with the divine One (atman, brahman) that connects all beings and existence.
 Today there are all kinds of yoga styles, from the more physical like Ashtanga/power yoga to the more gentle like yin and restorative.

 On the other hand, mindfulness is a secular awareness practice that grew out of Buddhist philosophy.
 It is the basic practice of paying attention to the present moment; being here and now rather than lost in thinking about the past or obsessively planning for the unknown future.
 Mindfulness is especially helpful since our modern lives can be so full of tempting distractions.
 Mindfulness can be done in traditional seated meditation or combined with any activity, such as while walking, eating, speaking, dancing and — naturally — practicing yoga.